raalesir/automated_environment/README.md

 It was chosen to use Puppet as the solution to provision OS with the packages needed.
-The task was solved in two appoaches:
+The task was solved using two appoaches:
-- for running calculations on the local machine with additional packages VirtualBox and Vagrant
+- running calculations on the local machine with additional packages VirtualBox and Vagrant
-- for utilizing the Cloud resources
+- utilizing the Cloud resources

 In the case of greater time slot for the task, I could imagine to write Puppet code more carefully, making it more versatile, including different Linux